How often do injury claims go to court and what happens when they do?

 Pre-trial negotiation continues

-Even after a court date has been set, both parties will usually still prefer to settle out of court.
-Negotiations can continue to the last minute, right up until just before the hearing begins.
-In complex or high-value cases, insurance companies will sometimes deny liability as a tactic to gauge whether the claimant is willing to go to court, even if they know that the defendant is liable.
+Even after a court date is set, both parties typically prefer to settle out of court.
+Negotiations can continue right up until the hearing begins.
+In complex or high-value cases, insurance companies may deny liability as a tactic to test whether the claimant is willing to proceed to court, even when they know the defendant is liable.

 If the claim goes to court, will I have to attend in person?

-In most cases, your attendance would not be required, especially if the case is straightforward and liability is clear.
+Unlikely, in most cases your attendance would not be required, especially if the case is straightforward and liability is clear.

 If you are claiming for less than £25,000 (known as a 'fast-track' claim), either your solicitor or an appointed barrister will represent you.